 3. Sketch Out Your Ideas and Your Vision

 Making that first decision can feel daunting.
 What do you start with?
-Much like the first line of a sketch, putting in the overall shape and idea on paper is the most crucial step.
-Filling in the details later on is much easier because you have a basis to work off of.
+Much like the first line of a sketch, putting the overall shape and idea on paper is the most crucial step.
+Filling in the details, later on, is much easier because you have a basis to work off of.